College of Business > Academics > Department of Marketing > Majors & Minors

 Within the Sales Leadership Concentration Students have the opportunity to explore careers in Category Management and/or Business Development.

 The Digital Marketing Concentration offers courses that cover internet marketing and analytics, inbound and content marketing, and search engine, social media and mobile marketing, among other industry-relevant topics.
 Each student also is required to complete an internship in digital marketing.

-Students may minor in Marketing if they are business students or non-business students.
+Minor in Marketing Students may minor in Marketing if they are

 Marketing Internship Program: All students can participate in our internship program, which places them with such leading firms as 3M, C.H.
 Robinson, Morningstar, Mosaic, Rise Interactive, Robert Bosch Tool Corporation and Worldly Strategies.
 Students take the MKT 393 course along with the internship.
 Students receive credit for their internship through MKT 393, which fulfills the JYEL requirement and a marketing elective.

 International Programs: Students are encouraged to explore our short-term and long-term study abroad seminars and programs.